Digital Coupon

 The template's contents will automatically populate all the pertinent sections of the Design window.
 All you have to do at this point is verify that the downloaded contents align with your campaign's purposes by reviewing and adapting each element for conformity.

-The Digital Coupon Composer allows you to create a Digital Coupon when creating the campaign.
+Build the coupon design from scratch.
 Note that this coupon will not be saved as a template and won't be available for future campaigns.

 Pass Design